John Tu: Philanthropy

 In 2021 Tu made a donation to the Western Iowa Journalism Foundation that enabled the Pulitzer Prize-winning Storm Lake (Iowa) Times to buy its local competition and a weekly in an adjoining county.
 He has supported Erin Gruwell's Freedom Writers and the Freedom Writers Foundation.
 In 2011, he donated $1.2 million to give every first year medical student at UC Irvine an iPad.

 Personal life

-He is married with two children and plays drums with his band, JT and California Dreamin'.
+He is married with two children.